UAlbany-IEEE-Student-Branch/ieee-attendance-bot/README.md

 - ~~switch from heroku to aws, use aws to hold the attendance file and bot~~
 - add a command to the bot that dms the attendance to the user who queried it
 - ~~make it so that the bot commands only work in bot spam~~
-- add logs and timestamps in case of errors
+- add logs and timestamps to make it easier to investigate errors